etiennestuder/teamcity-build-scan-plugin/README.md

 ## Gradle Enterprise connectivity

 You can ad-hoc connect Gradle and Maven builds to an existing Gradle Enterprise instance by automatically injecting the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) when these builds are run via TeamCity's _Gradle_ or _Maven_ runner.
-If a Gradle or Maven build is run via TeamCity's _Command Line_ runner the auto-injection can be opted in to.
+If a Gradle or Maven build is run via TeamCity's _Command Line_ runner the auto-injection can be opted in to, too.
 If a given build is already connected to Gradle Enterprise, the auto-injection is skipped.

 The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 The higher in TeamCity's project hierarchy the required configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
-Child projects can override the configuration parameters of their ancestor projects and even disable the auto-injection by setting the appropriate configuration parameters to empty values.
+Child projects can override the configuration parameters of their parent projects and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

-For convenience, the configuration parameter values can be defined through a Gradle Enterprise connection, as explained below.
+For convenience, the configuration parameter values can be defined through a Gradle Enterprise connection form, as explained below.

 ### Creating a Gradle Enterprise Connection

-A Gradle Enterprise connection is created in the _Connections_ section of the configuration of a given project.
+A Gradle Enterprise connection can be created in the Connections section of the configuration of a given project.
 In the Add Connection dropdown, select the Gradle Enterprise connection type.

-Fill out the Add Connection dialog with the URL for the Gradle Enterprise instance, any plugin or extension versions to be applied, and any other fields in the dialog as needed.
+Fill out the Add Connection dialog with the URL for the Gradle Enterprise instance, the plugin and extension versions to be applied, and any other fields as needed.
 Some values, such as the plugin and extension versions, will be pre-populated.

 A Gradle Enterprise connection can be created on any project and is automatically inherited by all its child projects.